-As we move forward through the second half of the school year, a thought regarding one of the 5 elements (now being called “lines”) of Advancement will be posted each week.
+As we move forward through the second half of the school year, a thought regarding one of the 5 elements (which are now being called “lines” because of “The Staff System.”
+Check out the main navigation of the site for details!) of Advancement will be posted each week.

 By the way, the evolution of SchoolAdvancement is underway.
-Four new sites are being developed to be connected by a fifth “umbrella” site.
+Several new sites are being developed to eventually connect to an “umbrella” site.
 We’ll see where this goes, guided by an unseen hand and a spirit of Kairos (God’s Time).

 Back to today’s topic, and this week, that’s Development.